Color

 Color cannot be the sole identifier of functionality or state on a website.
 It may be used to indicate functionality, but there must also be some other visual cue.

 This guideline also applies to images.
-The following chart uses color alone to indicate information, and is inaccessible.
+The following chart is inaccessible, because it uses color alone to indicate information - both data lines are solid, and color is the only differentiator.

-By changing the line styles and adding markers at each data point, there is an alternate way of associating each line with the respective label in the legend.
+By changing the line styles so that one is dashed and one is solid, and adding different markers at each data point, there is an alternate way of associating each line with the respective label in the legend.
+Color can be used in graphs, as long as there is another visual differentiator provided.

 How to Test

 Manually review the content and verify that color is not the sole indicator of functionality.
-Switch the screen to greyscale and review any graphs to make sure they can still be understood.
+If anything requires color to differentiate it, to convey information, or to indicate